hoanganhminh01/Landscape-GANs/index.md

 </figure>
 </div>

 Overall, the generated results from the DCGAN128 are more realistic.
 Several of them look like beach landscapes, with blue-gray skies, beige sandbars and darker brown mountain ranges in-between.
 It seems the model has gotten quite good at generating these kinds of landscapes, where the different features organized into horizontal layers.
 If these images were inputs for an image segmentation task, they would likely be fairly easy to predict.
 We can also observe another archetype of generated images that are covered in green splotches.
-In particular, the image in row 4 column 2 looks like a waterfall of some sort.
-It's possible that the green splotches are supposed to be trees and shrubbery of some sort, which would make sense against a waterfall.
+In particular, the image in row 4 column 2 (DCGAN128 Fake Images) looks like a bit like a waterfall.
+It's possible that the green splotches are supposed to be trees and shrubbery of some sort, which would make sense next to a waterfall.
 However, such landscapes are segmented into many more regions than the aforementioned beach landscapes.
 These would be harder inputs for an image segmentation task, and this could also be why the model has a harder time generating realistic versions.
 Finally, we also see a few images with orange skies.
-It's possible that this pattern was learned from sunset samples like row 2 column 6 of "real images".
+It's possible that this pattern was learned from sunset samples like row 2 column 6 (DCGAN128 Real Images).

-The generated results of DCGAN for 64 x 64 images are still quite blurry, although we are able to partly visualize landscapes, while those from the DCGAN128 are more realistic, but some are still hard to visualize.
-This explains more why the loss plot of DCGAN is more fluctuating than DCGAN128, even though it was trained for 1000 epochs.
-Given the details of landscape images, it's harder to learn the important features of the whole landscape when the dimension of the images is too small.
-Compared to CelebA and MNIST, the datasets that DCGAN was originally trained on, the variance of landscapes are much higher due to the main features are not centered and the fact that there are a lot of factors making up of a landscape.
-Therefore, by having an additional layer to learn features from larger images, DCGAN128 was able to generated more realistic outputs in less epochs.
+Even though we trained our first DCGAN for 2000 epochs, the generated results are still quite blurry when compared to the results of the DCGAN128.
+This also corresponds with the loss plot for DCGAN having greater flucutations compared to that of DCGAN128.
+Given the detailed nature of landscape images, it may be harder to learn the important features of the whole landscape when the dimension of the images are too small.
+Compared to CelebA and MNIST, the datasets that DCGAN was originally trained on, landscape images may also generally have greater variance since A) landscapes can look wildly different from one another, and B) the main features (faces and digits) are not pre-centered.
+Therefore, by having an additional layer to learn features from larger images, DCGAN128 was able to capture more of this variance and generate more realistic outputs in fewer epochs.

 #### <ins><b> Animation: Fake Image Generation </b></ins>